Joshober/QuickGas/README.md

 ## Important Notes

+### Security
+- **Never commit API keys or Firebase configuration files to version control**
-- `.env` file is gitignored - never commit API keys
+- `.env` file is gitignored - store all API keys here
+- Firebase config files (`google-services.json` and `GoogleService-Info.plist`) are gitignored
+- Use the `.example` template files as reference, but always add your actual config files locally
+- If you accidentally commit API keys, rotate them immediately in Google Cloud Console

+### Configuration
 - Firebase configuration files must match your project package name
 - For production, use secure storage for sensitive keys
 - Payment confirmation requires backend integration